 There’s an AP for that:

-Advanced Placement gives high school students college experience.
+AP classes gives high school students college experience.

 Booker T. Washington High School history teacher Dr. Anthony Marshall, spends little time behind a lectern during his fourth hour Advanced Placement (AP) American History class.
 Marshall expresses his knowledge and thoughts on American History using his entire body.
 His long legs pace the classroom floor and his outstretched, willowy arms rise up and down to the cadence of his voice.
 His toothy smile encourages class participation.